 Thessolonica is located in northern Greece.
 Perhaps Paul wrote the first letter to the church of Thessolonica while in Corinth, or maybe Athens, shortly after his companion Timothy had visited Thessolonica and then returned to inform Paul of the challenges at the church.
 It has been suggested that the first letter is the earliest of Paul’s epistles.

-Paul begins with a praise of the church at Thessolonica as a model to other throughout the region.
+Paul begins with a praise of the church at Thessolonica as a model to others throughout the region.
 Paul recalls his horrible treatment at Philippi and all that was risked to bring the gospel to Thessolonica.
-Much of the first four chapters of the five chapter letter are devoted to personal concerns.
+Much of the first four chapters of this five-chapter letter are devoted to personal concerns.
 Paul recalls how he sent Timothy from Athens to deal with the church’s issues.
 Paul encourages love among the believers and he reminds them that the day of the Lord will “come like a thief in the night” (5:2).

 For this reading I used the King James Version of the Bible.